-Drug Addiction in Charleston, South Carolina
+Drug And Alcohol Addiction In Charleston, South Carolina

-The most commonly abused illicit substance is reportedly marijuana, though opioids (including prescription drugs), methamphetamines, cocaine, and LSD have surged in abuse rates recently.
+The most commonly abused illicit substance is reportedly Marijuana, though Opioids (including prescription drugs), Methamphetamines, Cocaine, and LSD have surged in abuse rates recently.
 Most often, multiple drugs are abused simultaneously, making abuse even deadlier and contributing to the city’s record numbers for overdose treatment and overdose deaths.

-Adderall Abuse in Charleston
+Adderall Abuse In Charleston

-South Carolina has one of the highest rates of Attention-Deficit/Hyperactivity Disorder (ADHD) diagnoses in the country, with 16% of kids and teens in the state having suffered from ADHD at some point in their life.
+South Carolina has one of the highest rates of attention deficit hyperactivity disorder (ADHD) diagnoses in the country, with 16% of kids and teens in the state having suffered from ADHD at some point in their life.
 In mid-2018, a study of the most commonly prescribed drugs by state showed that South Carolina prescribed medication for ADHD more than any other drug (mostly the brand name prescription Adderall).
-Adderall, an amphetamine salt combo, is a central nervous system stimulant prescribed to help those with ADHD focus and improve memory.
+Adderall, an Amphetamine Salt combo, is a Central Nervous System Stimulant prescribed to help those with ADHD focus and improve memory.

 Yet, research showed that nearly 48% of students demonstrated they were “exaggerating or even fabricating their symptoms.”
-Commonly, those in the throes of an Adderall addiction abuse the drug for effects it produces that are similar to cocaine.
+Commonly, those in the throes of an Adderall addiction abuse the drug for effects it produces that are similar to Cocaine.